-They will also learn how to encourage the development of thinking, reflecting, noticing, and careful observation into the lives of their students.
+They will also learn how to encourage the development of thinking, reflecting, noticing, and careful observation in the lives of their students.
 This course will bring energy and interest to your lessons and improve every single educational environment where motivation is lacking.

 The course will help the participants to: